jonglennmoe/batchDataOnAndOffline/README.md

 - > npm install
 - > npm start (will also run "npm build" and "npm test", not that in webpack mode is set to development)
 - > point browser to localhost:8081
-- > after adding 5 (can be configured in either classes/batch.ts or when creating new Batch()) and client is online the eventsBatch will be send to the api.
+- > after adding 5 (can be configured in either classes/batchData.ts or when creating new Batch()) and client is online the dataBatch will be send to the api.

 ### Usage:
-Some basic Git commands are:
+Examples on how to call the setDataEntry.
 ```
-// import setEvent.
+// import setDataEntry.
-import setEvent from "./event/handleEvents";
+import setDataEntry from "./data/handleData";

 // then call like this, could be click, onload or whereEver you need to track or save data.
 // the JSON data can includeanything as long as it is valid JSON

-setEvent({
+setDataEntry({
-    eventName: "clickEvent",
+    name: "clickEvent",
-    eventType: "click"
+    type: "click"
 });

 // example with sub-objects.

-setEvent({
+setDataEntry({
-    eventType: "Event Something Different",
+    type: "Something Different",
     somethingElse: 'Something Else',
     extraSubdata: {
         subDataName: 'My subDatadata',